EricGao-Byte/hello-world/README.md

 # hello-world
-A colleage student from China thar first start to use github.
+A colleage student from China that first start to use github.
 Still learning how to use github......